 Before starting your v4 installation, you should request a v4 evaluation licence, which will allow you to perform any upgrade testing and user acceptance testing, prior to going live and switching your production use to v4.
 Without this licence you will be able to install v4 and perform an upgrade assessment, but unable to then activate the product and start testing.

-Once you are ready to move to v4 in production, you can convert your existing v3 licence to a v4 licence, which you will then be able to use to activate v4.
+Once you are ready to move to v4 in production, enter your Primary licence key into the Switchover portal to convert all your existing v3 licences to v4 licences which can be used to activate v4.
 From that point you will have 3 months to run v3 and v4 side-by-side in production, before the v3 instance is no longer supported and you will be in violation of the Squared Up EULA.